 If you get a puppy, this post will tell you what you need to have before you bring your puppy home.

 If you decide to get a senior chi, and they desperately need homes and are often overlooked, this post will help you find what you need for a senior chihuahua.

 You should also have a set schedule in place for your chihuahua to help them feel safer and more secure.
 It will help with any erratic behavior you may notice.

 Allow time for an emotional bond to grow between you and your new Chihuahua.
 Don’t take it personally if they don’t warm up to you right away.
 This is a new experience for both of you.

 Finally, accept boundaries and work on socialization at a pace that works for your Chihuahua.
 Sometimes they need their own personal space to learn how to figure things out.

-If you are looking for a Chihuahua, check out the links we have outlined above for the Chihuahua rescues in your area!
-Remember, it is always a better idea to rescue and choose adoption when you can!
+If you are looking for a Chihuahua, check out the links we have outlined above for the rescues in your area!
+Remember, it is always a better idea to rescue and find a chihuahua for adoption when you can!